Free Initial Assessment

 4

-Do you have to leave your employer if you make a claim?
+Do you have to leave your employer if you make an injury at work claim?

 If you have suffered an industrial injury, you have the right to claim compensation.
 You do not have to leave your job.
-By law your employer cannot dismiss you for making an industrial injury claim, neither can they make your life difficult.
+By law your employer cannot dismiss you for making an industrial work injury claim, neither can they make your life difficult.
 If they do, you may have grounds to claim unfair dismissal or constructive dismissal.
-Sometimes people are worried that claiming compensation will impact a company’s finances.
-However, all employers are legally obliged to have Employer’s Liability Insurance in place.
-Compensation is paid by the employer's insurance company and not the employer.
+Some worry that seeking compensation could harm a company's finances.
+However, employers are legally required to have liability insurance, so compensation is covered by the insurer, not the employer directly.

 Make a No win, No fee claim

-At Davisons Law we handle most industrial injury claims on a No Win, No Fee agreement.
+At Davisons Law we handle most industrial injury claims along with all injury at work claims on a No Win, No Fee agreement.
 You have no legal fees for representation to pay if your case is unsuccessful.
+Connect with our specialist solicitors for work injury claims today for expert legal advice on your claim.

 Have any questions or need any help?